Japan : Safety by CityJapan - safety as a country

-- Visas - The 90 day stays do not require a visa, but the visitors from China, Russia, CIS countries, Georgia, and the Philippines need to have it.
+The 90-day stays do not require a visa, but the visitors from China, Russia, CIS countries, Georgia, and the Philippines need to have it.
 A visa cannot be obtained in Japan, so you will need to visit its embassy or consulate before coming.
 It is illegal to work in Japan without the correct visa.

-- Currency - Japan is quite expensive and a cash country, so it is advisable to exchange your money in banks, post offices or in some large hotels in order not to be given false money or notes that are no longer in use.
-JP Post Bank ATM machines usually accept foreign cards, but be ready to have some issues related to card rejection.
-The best thing is to check with your bank whether your card is going to be accepted in Tokyo or not before traveling and take sufficient money for the duration of your stay.
+Japan is quite expensive and a cash country, so it is advisable to exchange your money in banks, post offices or some large hotels in order not to be given false money or notes that are no longer in use.
+JP Post Bank ATMs usually accept foreign cards, but be ready to have some issues related to card rejection.
+The best thing is to check with your bank whether your card is going to be accepted in Tokyo or not before traveling and make sufficient money for the duration of your stay.
 However, purchase using MasterCard is accepted anywhere.

-- Weather - When it comes to the weather in Japan, the severe weather is frequent which means that you should be prepared for it when visiting Tokyo.
-Tokyo is in humid subtropical climate zone and has hot summers and mild winters.
-Tokyo can be hit by a snowstorm during witer and the typhoon season runs from June to December, but the most activity takes place between July and September.
+When it comes to the weather in Japan, the severe weather is frequent which means that you should be prepared for it when visiting Tokyo.
+Tokyo is in a humid subtropical climate zone and has hot summers and mild winters.
+Tokyo can be hit by a snowstorm during winter and the typhoon season runs from June to December, but most activity takes place between July and September.

-- Travel Insurance - Even though you are in a perfect condition regarding your health and fitness, a travel insurance that covers medical problems, theft and loss of personal items is a must.
+Even though you are in a perfect condition regarding your health and fitness, travel insurance that covers medical problems, theft and loss of personal items is a must.